Skip to main content

 model = HB_HBMRuntime("/opt/hobot/model/s100/basic/lanenet256x512.hbm")

-# Get model name and input name
+# Get model and input names

 model_name = model.model_names[0]

-input_name = model.input_names[model_name][0] # assuming the model has only one input
+input_name = model.input_names[model_name][0] # Assuming single input

-# Get the corresponding input shape
+# Get the corresponding shape for this input

 input_shape = model.input_shapes[model_name][input_name]